DSIP-FBK/INCUBE/forecaster/README.md

 ## Docker

 After downloading the repo, go in the `service` folder and build the image.
-The process will try to accesses to the FBK gitlab, make sure to have the `.env` file (ask to agobbi@fbk.eu)
+The process will try to accesses to the FBK gitlab, make sure to have the `.env` file (ask to agobbi@fbk.eu).
+The dockerfile will mount a volume for read `csv` data and save the models.
 ```
 # get .env from FBK
 # get data from FBK (if csv end point will be used)